 Finally, the obtained point source inventories and maps of the three different groups should be combined.
 It is therefore recommended to compile the different data sets based on the same sector classification.
 In principle any classification can be chosen initially, however, it is advisable to consider the categories required under different reporting obligations when compiling the point source emission data such as Annex I of the E-PRTR Regulation.
 The derived point source datasets should be structured such that it is possible to differentiate point source emissions into the relevant reporting sectors and to identify the methods and/or sources used to compile the data.

-According to the E-PRTR Regulation, point source emissions have to be reported in categories covering 65 economic activities within 9 different industrial sectors.
-In order to allow computation of diffuse emissions, the E-PRTR or equivalent national LPS emission data will however need to be reconciled with the national totals and sectoral definitions in the inventory as reported under CLRTAP.
-So the data will need to be classified into process or Nomenclature For Reporting (NFR) categories (see section 3.2).
-Therefore it might be advisable to model and/or estimate non-reported emissions (Group 2 and 3) using the E-PRTR and/or NFR categories as well.
+According to the E-PRTR Regulation and the Industrial Emission Directive, point source emissions must be reported in categories covering 65 economic activities within 9 different industrial sectors.
+To allow computation of diffuse emissions, the E-PRTR or equivalent national LPS emission data will however need to be reconciled with the national totals and sectoral definitions in the inventory as reported under CLRTAP.
+So the data will need to be classified into process or NFR categories (see section 3.2).
+Therefore, it might be advisable to model and/or estimate non-reported emissions (Group 2 and 3) using the E-PRTR and/or NFR categories as well.
 Also, it might be worth to consider any other national or international uses, before deciding on the sector classification.
-The CEIP website provides a spreadsheet of reporting formats which maps different classifications from the various reporting obligations:
+The CEIP website provides a spreadsheet of reporting formats which maps different classifications from the various reporting obligations.

+In addition, facilities report based on their main activity, which may also include emissions from other activities.
+For instance, a large industrial facility may also have some on-site electricity generation (GNFR: A_PublicPower) or further processing of their produced commodities, (GNFR: B_Industry), which is all reported under the sector representing their main activity.

-For modelling purposes, source characteristics such as stack height, source diameter and source heat capacity are important parameters.
-Nevertheless, while these characteristics are not required under most reporting obligations, it is highly recommended to include them when compiling the national point source emission inventory for modelling purposes.
+Source characteristics such as stack height, source diameter, source heat capacity, stack exit velocity and gas temperature are important parameters to estimate the vertical allocation of emissions.
+Nevertheless, while these characteristics are not mandatory under most reporting obligations, it is highly recommended to include them when compiling the national point source emission inventory for modelling purposes.

 Quantifying diffuse emissions